Trump calls Zelensky ‘ungrateful’ and dodges question on Russia allegiance

 He was asked by Sunday Morning Futures host Maria Bartiromo about critics who claimed that he was easing up political pressure on Russia.

-“Nobody has been tougher on Russia than Donald Trump,” declared the president (after an extended rant about “the Russia, Russia, Russia, hoax”.
+“Nobody has been tougher on Russia than Donald Trump,” declared the president, after an extended rant about what he called “the Russia, Russia, Russia, hoax”.
 “Remember, I’m the one that stopped the pipeline — Nord Stream 2.”

 Trump’s record with that specific project is a bit spotty; he fought with Congress over sanctions on Russia aimed at preventing its construction.
 Eventually, the House and Senate forced his hand by including the sanctions as part of a yearly defense bill.